ChristianUnnerstall/nodejs-mongoose-template/README.md

 # nodejs-mongoose-template

-Starter template to run a quick test on API endpoints using mongoose to CRUD MongoDB database documents.
+Spin up basic CRUD based API endpoints using mongoose to manage MongoDB database documents.

 I use this template primarily to check basic mongoose function, schema, queries.

-You can also use it to get you started.
+Feel free to use it and to get you started.

 ## Setup